All Episodes

 It's a blog by Toby Harndon.

-Toby Harndon at uh the UK Telegraph, and the headline of his piece here, what right do Colin Powell and Tom Ridge have to lecture the Republican Party?
+And the headline of his piece here, what right do Colin Powell and Tom Ridge have to lecture the Republican Party?

-Now these are the questions of a British blogger who happens he reports out of the United States.
+Now, these are the questions of a British blogger who happens, he reports out of the United States.

-Why does Powell now seem to think he has the right or credibility to lecture Republicans on how their party ought to be run?
+Writes this, why does Powell now seem to think he has the right or credibility to lecture Republicans on how their party ought to be run?

-And he did so very publicly.
+He voted for Obama, and he did so very publicly.

 He saved his endorsement of Obama at a very propitious strategic moment and did so in public.

-After the Republican Party had nominated a candidate, supposedly ideal to somebody like General Powell.
+After the Republican Party had nominated a candidate supposedly ideal to somebody like General Powell, that would be John McCain.

 So why does Powell now seem to think he has the right or the credibility to lecture Republicans on how their party ought to be run?